MFA Types Compared: TOTP, Push, SMS, Hardware Keys, and More

 TOTP Authenticator Apps

 Time-based codes generated every 30 seconds from a shared secret.
-Works offline but vulnerable to phishing and real-time interception.
+Works offline but is vulnerable to real-time phishing, adversary-in-the-middle attacks, and secret extraction.

 Strengths